How to Create a Social Media Marketing Plan for Your Restaurant

 When working to promote your restaurant, social media marketing should be at the top of the list.
 In fact, a robust social media marketing strategy can be the difference between a line out the door with a full reservation book, and an empty room.

 In a recent restaurant marketing study conducted by SevenRooms, we found that 92% of restaurants have an Instagram presence, and 82% have a Facebook page.
-To be successful in 2019, you must do more with your marketing than just sending out an email blast with weekly specials.
+To be successful, you must do more with your marketing than just sending out an email blast with weekly specials.
 In fact, social media should be a crucial part of any robust marketing plan for your restaurant.

 Here are six key things you should be thinking about as you begin to build out your social media strategy: